SmartDCCInnovation/dccboxed-signing-tool/README.md

      run `mvn test` to generate code coverage metrics.
   3. Bugfixes include reference the GitHub issue.
   4. If appropriate, update documentation.
+  5. Before committing, run `mvn checkstyle:check` and `mvn formatter:validate`.

 If you are planning a new non-trivial feature, please first raise a GitHub issue to discuss it to before investing your time to avoid disappointment.

 Any contributions will be expected to be licensable under GPLv3.

+As a convenience, to ensure code is correctly formatted it is possible to run `mvn formatter:format` to automatically format files as required.

 ## Other Info